dialeleven/php-google-sitemap/README.md

    include_once $_SERVER['DOCUMENT_ROOT'] . '/src/GoogleXmlSitemap.php';
 ```

-**By default, the resulting XML files will be created in the same path as your script** using the PHP Google XML Sitemap class if $xml_files_dir is blank or not passed as an argument.
+By default, resulting XML files will be created in the same path as your script using the PHP Google XML Sitemap class if $xml_files_dir is blank or not passed as an argument.

 ```
    // create new instance of the PHP Google XML Sitemap class (using default save dir)